 I have a library full of games.
-At its height it contained almost 500 different ones, these days I brought it back to 285 games according to board game geek, although that’s probably including a lot of expansions.
+At its height it contained almost 500 different ones, these days I brought it back to 225 games according to board game geek.
 Naturally I have several games about beer and once in a post I’d like to tell more about one of them.
 Again a very travel sized game this post:

 Hip Hops doesn’t get very good reviews on Board Game Geek, and I get that.
 It is not a particularly clever game, but I think the game is still interesting enough thanks to the cards.
 Hip hops was a collectible beer card game.
 The game didn’t do all too well though, so it’s hard, not to say impossible to get the game at the moment, let alone collect more cards.
 Too bad, because the cards and artwork look really nice.
 And I do like the vision the designer had, which you can read on the kickstarter page: